All Episodes

 And I'll go a step further.

-Where is the chief of the border patrol, chief Raul Ortiz?
+Where is the chief of the Border Patrol, Chief Raul Ortiz?

 These are moments that define leaders.

-As the chief United States Border Patrol, I've been there.
+As the chief, United States Border Patrol, I've been there.

 And I'm telling you right now, I would have put my badge on the table, Joe.

-I'm telling, and I know Tom would have done the same thing.
+And I know Tom would have done the same thing.

 And I would have gone out there on national TV and defended these men and women and defended these agents to make it clear that they did nothing wrong.

-Chief Raul, he actually directed the horse patrol to be there at that time to help with the invasion of the Haitians.
+In fact, what a lot of people don't know is Chief Raul, he actually directed the Horse Patrol to be there at that time to help with the invasion of the Haitians.

 Yet he has not gone out publicly to defend them.

-And it did again, this is a defining moment.
+Again, this is a defining moment.

 He should use that same bully pulpit to bring them back and let the entire American public know that they absolutely did nothing wrong and they were absolutely on the wrong side of this from day one.

-That would mean the president admitting he made a mistake, and that's just not in the DNA.
+That would mean the president admitting he made a mistake and that's just not in the DNA.

-Did at least it seem like he let you do your job more than the current one is now?
+And I'm just curious, did at least that president, we'll take Biden out of it as vice president, did at least it seem like he let you do your job more than the current one is now?

-Like what was it like under Obama?
+Like, what was it like under Obama?

 Because I think there were more deportations under Obama than there was under Trump, correct?